-Besides a wide variety of label materials, bar code printers can also print on tag and ticket stock, wristbands, polyester, polypropylene, and other synthetic materials.
-Different colors are available, but color should be used cautiously because insufficient contrast between bars and the background space will produce unreadable bar codes.
+Besides a wide variety of label materials, barcode printers can also print on tag and ticket stock, wristbands, polyester, polypropylene, and other synthetic materials.
+Different colors are available, but color should be used cautiously because of the insufficient contrast between bars and the background space will produce unreadable barcodes.
 Brand protection media is available with overt and covert security features for authentication, counterfeit and diversion deterrence, and secure data encoding.
 Label media, coatings, and adhesives provide resistance to temperature extremes, moisture, acids, washes, UV exposure, and other hazards to label quality.
-Thermal printers can also print and encode smart labels, which contain a radio frequency identification (RFID) chip and antenna inlay embedded within the label media
+Thermal printers can also print and encode smart labels, which contain a radio frequency identification (RFID) chip and antenna inlay embedded within the label media.

-Just give us a call and we are happy to identify your problem and solutions over the phone.
+Just give us a call.
+We are happy to identify your problem and provide solutions over the phone.

 West Coast Headquarters: 800-852-3282